yashkolambekar/onestop/README.md

  So therefore I made this site only in HTML, CSS and JavaScript because these are the only languages I am comfortable with now and maybe the only that I know, Apart from that fontawesome cdn for fonts and nothing more is used here

- As I told you earlier I tried to make it to help developers in their life but also
+ As I told you earlier I tried to make it to help developers in their life, I am not sure how much justice does this site serves to the initial idea

+So I'll start explaining it now

+Very first, [The Favicon](https://github.com/yashkolambekar/onestop/blob/main/media/logo.png) of this site is designed by me